Case against man arrested in 1994 death of woman dismissed

-VANCOUVER, Wash. — Criminal charges against a man suspected in the 1994 murder of a Vancouver, Washington, woman have been dismissed.
+VANCOUVER, Wash.
+(AP) — Criminal charges against a man suspected in the 1994 murder of a Vancouver, Washington, woman have been dismissed.

 Richard Knapp, 60, was released from the Clark County Jail this week after several years in custody.
 Detectives had used a genealogy database to charge him for the rape and murder of Audrey Frasier.